Bone Meal: Here’s What You Should Know

-Bone meal is exactly that – bones.
-It’s usually taken from cows as a slaughterhouse byproduct.
-The bones are steamed to sterilize them and then ground up.
+Bone meal fertilizer is exactly that – animal bones.
+It’s usually beef bones taken from cows as a slaughterhouse byproduct.
+The beef bones are steamed to sterilize them and then ground up.
 It’s sold as the resulting powder or made into pellets or liquid.
 It may sound gross, but when you consider how organic material naturally decomposes to feed plants in nature, it makes perfect sense.
-By using this useful amendment, you’re simply giving your plants the type of amendments they used before modern fertilizers were developed.
+By using bone meal fertilizers, you’re simply giving your plants the type of amendments they used before modern fertilizers were developed.

 As mentioned, bone meal fertilizer mainly supplies phosphorus (the P in NPK).
 This is an essential nutrient for plants because it helps them grow.

-Phosphorous is the nutrient that, in humans and animals, builds up strong bones.
-When those bones eventually decompose, they release the phosphorous into the soil where plants can use it.
-Then, instead of bones, the phosphorous helps the plants build healthy stems, leaves, flowers, and seeds.
+Phosphorous is the nutrient that, in humans and animals, builds up strong bones (most often beef bones in this case).
+When those bones eventually decompose, they release the phosphorous into the garden soil where plants can use it.
+Then, instead of animal bones, the phosphorous helps the plants build healthy stems, leaves, flowers, and seeds.
 In some cases, the plants then get eaten by animals or humans, putting the phosphorous back to work at strengthening bones (among other things).

 Plants rely on phosphorus to enable photosynthesis, growth, and reproduction (flowers and fruit).
 It also plays other roles in cellular respiration, DNA, RNA, and energy transfer.
 In short, without phosphorus, your plants won’t survive.
 To learn more about why this nutrient and others are so important, head over to our article on plant nutrients.

 This garden fertilizer also supplies a good amount of calcium and some nitrogen.
 However, it’s often used mostly for phosphorus, and calcium or nitrogen is an added benefit for the garden soil.